anisha-learner/my-first-project/README.md

 # my-first-project
-I ma learning to use github
+I am learning to use github